JensenNick/huawei_solar_pees/README.md

 This README includes an explanation of the provided custom sensors and a guide on how to set them up in Home Assistant.

 The provided custom sensors are based on a Huawei setup with 2 inverters and a battery.
-This is reflected throughout the guide and the provided sensors but can be converted to your specific setup, although this guide does not cover how to do this.
+This is reflected throughout this readme.
+The custom sensors are now also available as a package and there is a package for a setup with one inverter as well as a setup with two inverters.
+See more about this in chapter 3.
+Installation.

 ## Table of Content